 - Five patient/observation rooms equipped with cardiac monitoring system.

-- State-of-the-art x-ray machines producing crystal clear internal images, aiding in diagnosis and treatment.
+- X-ray machines producing crystal clear internal images, aiding in diagnosis and treatment.

 - Delivery device system used to inject contrast into arteries to locate blockage.

 - Two fully equipped catheterization lab with up-to-the minute technology.